JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Good
 * **NIGHT ACTIVITY:** No

-You must vote to execute the player that first votes to execute someone.
+When a player is eliminated by the village, you must have voted to eliminate the player.
 If your final vote for the day does not match the required vote, then you commit suicide at the end of the day.
 Required votes can never be None or yourself.

 ## Partisan
 * **TEAM:** Village